Aditya-U7/language_scripts/README.md

 # language_scripts

-This is a simple program for printing the characters and the Unicode code points of various language scripts in addition to their character names.
+This is a simple program for printing the characters and the Unicode® code points of various language scripts in addition to their character names.

-I have referred to various Unicode scripts for the range of various language scripts.
+I have referred to the Unicode® Standard to print the characters of the various language scripts.

 You will be asked to select the script for which characters will be displayed from the given options.